 Xamarin allows developers to create cross-platform apps using a single language, C#.
 This can then be compiled into native assembly code.
 Xamarin sounds great with lots of features.
 But there are limits to its capabilities.

 Designing the UI for iOS apps is one limitation.
 Xamarin discontinued its Xamarin Designer a few decades ago, removing developers from the ability to use Xcode to create layouts.
-These steps have led to a greater dependence on Macs than Windows.
+These steps have led to a greater dependence on Macs than on Windows.

 Xamarin allows you to create iOS apps for Windows.
 However, you will need a Mac to test it.
 You should ensure that Visual Studio IDE for Xamarin development on Windows has paired with a Mac build host.
 It is essential that an iOS SDK bundles all necessary libraries and frameworks in order to run an iOS app.
 This SDK is only available through Xcode’s developer tools.
 It cannot be used to run on a simulator without being connected with a Mac to test.

 Hot Restart, a new feature that allows you to run iOS apps on your iPhone from Windows, is a basic option.
-It does not support storyboards or static libraries, and has its own limitations.
+It does not support storyboards or static libraries and has its own limitations.
 It may be a breakthrough.
 But only time will tell.

-iOS Development with React Native on Windows PCs
+iOS Development with React Native on Windows PCs:

 React Native offers what they call “Native Components”.
 These are UI components developers can create using React, but it also creates native iOS views at runtime.
 You can test your application on your Windows PC with an emulator of your choosing, but not iOS, after you have completed your application.
 Official docs state that your app can be launched on an Android Virtual Device (or iOS Simulator) using macOS.